sergtello/powerflex-sprocket-api/README.md

 PATH_PREFIX=<PATH_PREFIX_FOR_ALL_ENDPOINTS>  # Path prefix appended at the beginning of every route

 API_KEY=<YOUR_API_KEY>  # API Key for basic authentication of the POST and PUT endpoints

+DOCS_AUTH_USERNAME=powerflex  # Username for basic auth of the interactive documentation DOCS_AUTH_PASSWORD=powerflex  # Password for basic auth of the interactive documentation

 ````

 In the 'powerflex-sprocket-api' directory run the following command: